 About the Los Angeles River Recreation Zone

-The Mountains Recreation and Conservation Authority (MRCA), in cooperation with the City and County of Los Angeles, and the Army Corps of Engineers is managing the Los Angeles River Recreation Program for the seventh year to increase safe public access to the L.A.
+The Mountains Recreation and Conservation Authority (MRCA), in cooperation with the City and County of Los Angeles, and the Army Corps of Engineers has managed the Los Angeles River Recreation Program to increase safe public access to the L.A.
 River and to further river revitalization.
-The Recreation Zones open on Memorial Day, May 25,2020 and are open from sunrise to sunset daily (except during inclement weather or after storm events).
-This year, due to the COVID-19 pandemic, no kayaking or in-water activity can be allowed.
-However, the public can walk, fish, bird watch while maintaining all public health protocols include six-foot physical distancing and wearing face coverings.
+The Recreation Zones open on Memorial Day each year and are open (unless closed for safety reasons) until the end of September.

 There are two segments of the Recreation Zone: